 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-The students have to submit 6 practical assignments during the course (obligatory).
-Each assignment shall be subject to the approval of the subject teacher and needs to be approved before the students submit their final essay.
+The students have to submit 5 practical assignments, based of the lab sessions, during the course.
+All assignments must be approved before the students submit their final essay.

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 The final examination is an independent essay on a related topic

 - The length of your paper should be approximately 5 pages.
 We consider a standard page to be 2300 characters without spacing.